-The Downtown Austin Community Court (DACC) works to collaboratively address the quality of life issues of all residents in downtown Austin through the swift, creative sentencing of public order offenders.
-DACC's Community Court Case Management aims to end homelessness by providing comprehensive, long term services to individuals experiencing homelessness.
-Austin Public Health (APH) currently oversees DACC's ESG funded rapid rehousing services program-monitoring both financial and performance reporting.
-Through their rapid rehousing program, DACC serves the homeless, frequent users of both the DACC and the Austin Resource Center for the Homeless (ARCH) through basic needs provision, financial assistance, housing relocation and stabilization assistance, and support services so clients can stay in permanent housing.
+The Downtown Austin Community Court (DACC) works to address the quality of life issues of all residents in downtown Austin through swift, creative sentencing of public order offenders.
+DACC's Case Management provides long term services to individuals experiencing homelessness.
+Austin Public Health (APH) currently oversees DACC's ESG funded rapid rehousing program (RRH).
+Through RRH, DACC serves the homeless through basic needs provision, financial assistance, housing relocation and stabilization assistance, and support services so clients can stay in permanent housing.

-The City has provided direct subsidy for the creation of over 900 PSH units.
+The City has provided subsidies for the creation of 900+ permanent supportive housing (PSH) units.
 Between February 2017 and March 2021, 323 PSH units have been created, 77 of which are dedicated to the Continuum of Care, with nearly 600 PSH units at varying stages of development.
-This only represents those units that are created through direct subsidy from the City.
-The City also has a dedicated staff member to work closely with ECHO in promoting this PSH goal & other CoC initiatives.
-The City endorsed the Action Plan to End Homelessness, a community-wide vision of meeting needs and closing resource gaps across the community and endorsed the Pay for Success Initiative, an innovative funding model projected to create 250 new PSH units in the community over the course of 2 years.
+The City also has a dedicated staff member to work closely with ECHO in promoting this PSH goal.
+The City endorsed the Action Plan to End Homelessness, and the Pay for Success Initiative, a funding model projected to create 250 new PSH units in the community over the course of 2 years.

-The Austin Strategic Housing Blueprint also supports the production of 100 PSH units each year, with half of those units housing people who are experiencing homelessness with support services provided as needed and funded by the City.
-The approach is a focus on systematic coordination that is client centered, provider informed, data driven, and funder led.
-In order for Austin to be effective in addressing homelessness, all programs and agencies work together efficiently, contributing to the overall goal of reducing homelessness in Travis County; all programs across the system perform well, striving to achieve performance benchmarks; staff working to end homelessness have many tools to succeed in their jobs; prevention programs target resources to households that would become homeless if assistance would not be provided; and persons in transitional housing rapidly exit into permanent housing within 12 months.
+The Austin Strategic Housing Blueprint also supports the production of 100 PSH units each year, with half of those units housing people experiencing homelessness.
+In order for Austin to address homelessness, all programs across the system strive to achieve performance benchmarks; programs target resources to households that would become homeless if assistance were not provided; and persons in transitional housing rapidly exit into permanent housing within 12 months.

-In 2020, the City of Austin began the hotel conversion strategy as a tool to help reach the City's goal of generating PSH units.
-The Housing and Planning Department (HPD) worked with the Office of Real Estate Services (ORES) to find and acquire existing hotel properties that could be converted to PSH.
-The first of the acquisitions was the Rodeway Inn at 2711 S. IH-35, a 85-guest room hotel.
-The hotel was acquired in April 2020 and renovation began in May 2020 to allow for the immediate use of a protective lodge during the COVID pandemic.
-The Rodeway Inn, now known as Pro-lodge 5, began to house individuals at risk for contracting the COVID virus in July of 2020.
+In 2020, the City began the hotel conversion strategy to help reach the goal of generating PSH units.
+The Housing and Planning Department (HPD) worked with the Office of Real Estate Services (ORES) to acquire existing hotel properties to convert to PSH.
+The first of the acquisitions was the 85 room Rodeway Inn at 2711 S. I-35.
+The hotel, now known as Pro-lodge 5, was acquired in April 2020, renovated to allow for use as a protective lodge during the pandemic, and began to house individuals at risk for contracting COVID-19 in July of 2020.
 Currently, renovation continues at the Pro-lodge 5 as the projected end date for all the scoped renovation is in Spring 2022.